 “I’ve represented clients in a lot of trials, and I’ve got a deep familiarity with the ins and outs of litigation, from inception to trial.
 I understand how asking the right questions early in an investigation or deposition can come full circle and make an impact on a jury.
 I strategize creatively – always collaborating closely with my clients.
 No matter what their role is in their organization, they offer a lot of valuable insight, and together we can plot the best course.“

-An innovative advocate and crisis manager, Scott Riddle represents clients in litigation, investigations, regulatory matters, crisis planning and management, and other complex business matters.
+An innovative advocate and crisis manager, Scott Riddle represents clients in litigation, investigations, and crisis planning and management.
 In service to his clients, Scott brings both an old-school work ethic and an ability to craft innovative strategies.
 He pays great attention to detail at every stage, helping cut through complex legal issues to develop inventive and unique arguments.
 With extensive courtroom experience, Scott has been lead counsel for seven trials and received a winning verdict each time.

 As an attorney who clients turn to when things get tough, Scott has distinguished himself as a top-notch legal crisis manager.
 He represents individuals and companies in high-profile and highly confidential critical matters often involving civil litigation and related regulatory, congressional, and criminal investigations and enforcement actions.
 In this role, Scott guides teams of employees, attorneys, and outside consultants in the development and implementation of crisis management and public relations strategies to protect reputational interests, minimize harm to business assets, and achieve the most favorable outcomes.